James Gordon reports on the ATO's new approach to effective tax governance, aimed at reinstating public trust in the corporate tax system.

 This framework underpins the notion of ‘justified trust’; the ATO’s effort to reinstate public trust in the corporate tax system through demonstrable governance and transparency.
 It will ultimately also enable regulators to administer the tax system more efficiently, and is a global trend.

-The ATO will commence ‘justified trust’ reviews imminently over the next four years with full coverage of the Top 1000 companies.
+The ATO will commence ‘justified trust’ reviews imminently over the next 4 years with full coverage of the Top 1000 companies.
 The Top 100 and others in the broader population will be tested this year on how they are effectively implementing the practices.
 Many are already taking steps to ensure they are ready for their ATO review, and that their boards are fully informed on discharging duties on tax, as this is communicated across the director community.
 The absence of a gap analysis and action plan will be viewed as a higher risk indicator.

 KPMG’s Tax Integrated Governance Evaluation and Reporting tool (TIGER) can provide the required gap analysis and support the development of a tax governance and control framework informed by benchmarking data collected on industry and revenue peers.